ATPs/human_novo_protein_2022/README.md

-# A massive proteogenomic screen identifies thousands of novel human protein coding sequences
+# A massive proteogenomic screen provided a database of novel peptides from the human “dark” proteome

 ## ncORF web
 Visit https://ncorf.genes.fun/